Understanding Arthritis and the Benefits of Physical Activity

-- joints of your upper body include your neck, shoulders, elbows, wrists and fingers.
+- Upper body including neck, shoulders, elbows, wrists and fingers.

-- joints of your lower body include your lower back, hips, knees, ankles and toes.
+- Lower body including lower back, hips, knees, ankles and toes.

 Remember to stay active and visit Arthritis.org for more information.
 They will explain more about:

 Arthritis.org will provide information about treatment options for different types of Arthritis.
-And above all, talk to your doctor.
+Talk to your doctor.
 The more you understand Arthritis, with a few adjustments in your daily activities, the better your quality of life will be.

 [source: ¹ Health.gov: U.S. Department of Health and Human Services.
 2018 Physical Activity Guidelines for Americans.]